 6. Willamette Valley, OregonThe Pacific Northwest is perfect for its mild weather, fall colors, and a rich glass of Pinot Noir.
 The area south of Portland is known for their red wines and dozens of vineyards with unique flavors and twists on the classic wine.
 Soter Vineyard is great for making a champagne-style rosé with the grapes of a classic Pinot Noir.
 The vineyard, located in Carlton, Oregon, also offers amazing views from the Mineral Springs Ranch, and wine tastings as you learn about the art of wine-making.
 Adelsheim Vineyard is another popular destination in the Willamette Valley, offering classic Pinot Noir and Pinot Gris, as well as private wine tasting events for large groups.

-About the Author: Rebecca is a recent Washington, D.C., college grad who left the city of eternal brunch for the city of eternal spring to become a content writer at AllTheRooms in Medellin, Colombia.
+About the Author: Rebecca is a recent Washington, D.C., college grad who left the city of eternal brunch for the city of eternal spring to become a content writer at AllTheRooms, the world’s first vacation rental search engine.
 Likes include puppies, hiking, books, and fighting injustice.
 Dislikes include spiders.